AnesonTso/anesontso.github.io/_posts/2021-03-02-Variational-Inference.md

 ---

 This post is mainly based on Bishop's *Pattern Recognition and Machine Learning*.

+Unlike MCMC which uses stochastic Markov process to approximate the distribution of interest, the variational inference is a nonstochastic method of approximation by optimization.
+It considers approximation by minimizing the "difference" between distribution of interest and some combination of parametric distributions whose discrete form can be well determined by some parameters.

 <!--more-->